JuliaLang/www.julialang.org/blog/2020/05/invalidations.md

  [4] top-level scope at REPL[36]:1
 ```

-This essentially means that no "identity element" has been defined for this operation and type.
+This essentially means that no "neutral element" has been defined for this operation and type.

 Can we avoid this fallback?
 One approach is to define the method directly: modify Julia to add